ThomasMichel92/get_ADUserInfos/README.md

 # get_ADUserInfos
 Too to Get Informations over the ActiveDIrectory of Users.

- It loads Name, mail, ProxyMail, LastLogin,PwdLastSet and the Office where he is located.
  Edit all "****" Sections because of confidential Informations.

+This Tool load following Datas from the Active Directory:
+UserName
+Location
+Mail
+ProxyMail
+LastLogon
+LastLogonTimestamp
+PwdLastSet
+PasswordLastSet

- The Office of the employees in this Active Directory Environmnet is set as an OU Group which has to be filtered and printed out.
+The Location or Office in this context is a User which is allocated to a office in a company.

-The Output will be written in a csv File
+The Offices in this Environment are saved as an own OU Group This Tools get this Informations with an Filter set in the first lines.

+Also this tools writes the Output in a CSV File and Loading it in to a Nextcloud Domain.
+Username, Password and URL has to be set manually.